compose-spec/compose-spec/09-secrets.md

     name: "${CERTIFICATE_KEY}"
 ```

 If `external` is set to `true`, all other attributes apart from `name` are irrelevant.
-If Compose detects any other attribute, it SHOULD reject the Compose file as invalid.
+If Compose detects any other attribute, it SHOULD reject the compose file as invalid.

 The Compose file needs to explicitly grant access to the secrets to relevant services in the application.